Prasanna1991/DHCD_Dataset/README.md

 ![](https://github.com/Prasanna1991/DHCD_Dataset/blob/master/sample/sample.png?raw=true)

 DHCD dataset contains 46 classes [36 character class and 10 digit class] (क .. +  १ .. ) of Devnagari language.
 Each class
 has 2000 images which is divided into two sets: training and test containing 1700 and 300 images respectively.
+So technically, this dataset is larger both in terms of samples and classes than the famous MNIST dataset which was the initial inspuration for the creation of this dataset.

+This repo contains the dataloader for PyTorch and it can be easily transported to other libraries like TensorFlow, Keras, Caffe etc.

+Beside, the general character classification task, the dataset can also be explored for other problems like transferring style, disentanglement, semi-supervised learnign etc. as there are lot of variations within each class.

 ## Contributors